France mobilises 10,000 troops at home after Paris shootings

 "Synagogues, Jewish schools, but also mosques will be protected because in the past few days there have been a number of attacks against mosques," Prime Minister Manuel Valls told BFM TV.

-The first two attackers, brothers Cherif and Said Kouachi who travelled to Yemen in 2011 for training, were killed on Friday after a siege northeast of the capital.
-Police said all three men were part of the same Paris-based Islamist cell.
+The first two attackers, who had travelled to Yemen in 2011 for training, were killed on Friday after a siege north of the capital.
+Police said all three men were part of the same Paris-based militant Islamist cell.

-The French Justice Ministry said Cherif Kouachi had made the journey to Yemen even though he had been banned from leaving France at the time.

-Kouachi was detained from May to October 2010 on suspicion of being part of a group that tried to help Smain Ali Belkacem, author of a 1995 attack on the Paris transport system that killed eight people and wounded 120, to break out of prison.
+About 1.5 million people marched in Paris on Sunday and 2.5 million more in the provinces.
+The Paris march was led by dozens of foreign leaders.
+Some commentators said the last time crowds of this size were seen in the capital was at the Liberation of Paris from Nazi Germany in 1944.

 SEARCH FOR ACCOMPLICES